beeghta/kamsol-modern/README.md

-This project is a modernization of an existing website originally developed with PHP and MySQL.
+Kamsol is a real-world website that I originally developed using PHP, MySQL, HTML, CSS, JavaScript and Bootstrap.

+This repository contains the modernized version of that project.

+Rather than creating a new website from scratch, I used my original project as the foundation and rebuilt its frontend and backend using a modern application architecture.